The Deckard Family Civic Fellows Scholarship

-To qualify for a scholarship, students:
+To qualify for the Deckard Family Civic Fellows Scholarship, students:

-Must be in good academic standing with a minimum GPA of 2.5.
+- Must be in good academic standing with a minimum GPA of 2.5.

-Applicant must have a demonstrated financial need.
+- Must have a demonstrated financial need.